NuKeeperDotNet/NuKeeper/GettingStarted.md

 ### Repository mode

-Use repository mode to raise multiple pull requests against a github repository.
+Use repository mode to raise multiple pull requests against a GitHub repository.
 The repository does not need to present on the file system beforehand.
 It will be fetched to a temporary folder.

 If you run these command lines regularly, you can automatically get update pull requests [like this one](https://github.com/NuKeeperDotNet/NuKeeper/pull/280) and always keep a project's dependencies up to date.

+Raising a pull request is intended to hook into the automated tests and manual review process that you use.
+You can then choose to merge or reject the pull rquest based on the outcome.

-In order to work with github repositories, you will first need [a GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
+In order to work with GitHub repositories, you will first need [a GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/).

 ````
 NuKeeper mode=repository github_repository_uri=https://github.com/NuKeeperDotNet/NuKeeper.git t=mygithubtoken